 # indipydriver

-If you are developing a Python project to operate some form of instrument, with switches, indicators or measurement data, this package can be used to send and receive data on a port to control your instrument.
+If you are developing a Python project to control some form of instrument, with switches, indicators or measurement data, this package provides classes which can be used to send and receive data on a port.
+A terminal client can then view the instrument, enabling easy headless control.

-The package creates and serves the INDI protocol.
+The package creates and serves the INDI protocol which is defined so that drivers should operate with any INDI client.

 INDI - Instrument Neutral Distributed Interface.